Chapter 3 Binary Data to Computations

 3.0.3 Storage - long-term memory

-Hard disk drives store memory using magnetic methods (“How a Hard Drive Works - ExtremeTech” n.d.), while solid-state drives store memory using chips that have guess what??
+Hard disk drives store memory using magnetic methods (“How a Hard Drive Works - ExtremeTech” n.d.), while solid-state drives store memory using chips that have, guess what?

 Here’s a great explanation for how HDDs work and the difference with SSDs.
 It will also introduce the concept of caching, which allows for faster use of data from storage for the CPU.
 It is a special kind of memory that’s even faster and closer to the CPU than RAM (“CPU Cache” 2021):